Dawoodikram482/incision_price_predictor/README.md

 # Incision Price Predictor

-A Flask-based web application for predicting procedure prices, managing users, and handling medical data.
+(because of some merging issues, the latest code is present in the dev-anthony branch) A Flask-based web application for predicting procedure prices, managing users, and handling medical data.

 ## Features